My Roots

 My Work

-I began teaching Scripture, theology, and spirituality to adults in 2008.
 I currently serve on the faculty of the New England Catholic Biblical School and am an adjunct professor at Sacred Heart University.
-I enjoy the community of a classroom as well as meeting new people at the parishes and places I visit.
+I enjoy the community of a classroom as well as meeting new people at the parishes and places I visit to speak or direct retreats.

-My published work can be found in a variety of Catholic publications, including Give Us This Day and The Bible Today.
+My published work can be found in a variety of Catholic publications, including Give Us This Day, The Bible Today, and St. Anthony Messenger.

 My last name is pronounced AY-kay.